dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 And lets say several months goes by and the change will not be done by you, but by another developer that didn't build this image in the first place.

+This is very real scenario that could happen to any of you.

-He probably don't have any clue how the image was made and what exactly is packed into that image.
+He probably don't have any clue how the image was made and what exactly is packed into that image, because there is no history nowhere to be found that would tell him the exact steps that were executed to build this image.

+Of course you can always document them to somewhere, but it would still be hard to manage, especially if there are hundreds of commands that were needed to perform to build this image.

 So in a sense you literally have given him a black box, which is very hard to work with.
 I'm sure even you, the author of the image probably would not remember how exactly you built it yourself.

-Although in some use cases you may not have a choice and you have build or extend an image manually, nevertheless there is a better way to build a Docker image.
+Although in some use cases you may not have a choice and you have to build or extend an image manually, nevertheless there is a better way to build a Docker image.

 Docker is able to build an image by reading instructions from a text file.
-The official term that describes this file is Dockerfile.
+The official term for that file is called Dockerfile.

 We will not be covering the manual process in this presentation, because honestly we personally have not had a reason to use it in practice.